 You cannot upgrade the software, but you can configure the following services:

-See Magento technology stack requirements for the latest software version requirements.
+See the Magento Commerce Cloud service versions information for the latest software version requirements.

 For Staging and Production environments, you use the Fastly CDN module for Magento 2 for CDN and caching services.
 See Configure Fastly services.